CK-Wayne/Project_Demo/README.md

 3. Make sure you're in Demo folder.
 ```
-Demo <- you should be here
+Demo <- your console should be here~
 |--Demo
 |--scoreapp
 |--db.sqlite3